SteveRidout/flashdown/README.md

 ## How to use

-You will need NodeJS (only tested on version 16.13.1 for now) installed on your system.
+You will need Node.js (only tested on version 16.13.1 for now) installed on your system.

-To install:
+To install Flashdown:

 ```sh
 npm install -g flashdown
 ```

-To run:
+To run Flashdown:

 ```sh
 npx flashdown